-- 20 or more developable acres - Confirmed asking price from a willing seller - Documented acreage outside known flood prone areas - Property boundary survey and topographic maps completed - Truck quality road access - All utilities at the site or a formal plan to extend to the site - Current zoning in place or an expedited rezoning plan - Documented permitting process, timeline, and fees - A recent Phase I Environmental Site Assessment

-- Documentation of geotechnical attributes, water resources, known cultural resources, and protected species - Detailed report of comprehensive site information - Minimized risk factors for development - Certification by a professional site selection consulting firm Austin Consulting
+- 20 or more developable acres.
+Sites in Tier 3 or Tier 4 counties with at least 15 developable acres that are part of an industrial park are also eligible. - Confirmed asking price from a willing seller - Documented acreage outside known flood-prone areas - Property boundary survey and topographic maps completed - Truck-quality road access - All utilities at the site or a formal plan to extend to the site - Current zoning in place or an expedited rezoning plan - Documented permitting process, timeline, and fees - A recent Phase I Environmental Site Assessment - Documentation of geotechnical attributes, water resources, known cultural resources, and protected species - Detailed report of comprehensive site information - · Minimized risk factors for development - Certification by a professional site selection consulting firm Austin Consulting